 To our great surprise and eternal relief we reach our resort alive, having broken several land speed records along the way.
 The amazing Shangri-La Barr Al Jissah Resort & Spa is all date palms, fortified rooftops, stone and sand and we are quietly convinced the driver is a confused bounty hunter who has mistakenly delivered us to the Mos Eisley Cantina*.

 Intergalactic imaginings aside, our resort really is out-of-this-world.
 As is the experience of checking into our room/palatial suite to be greeted by our butler.
-That’s right.
-BUTLER!!!
 And while he is no C-3P0 we immediately fall in love with our personal protocol droid.
-He merrily hunts and gathers and indulges our every whim – from fetching fresh pomegranates and plums for Raffles and a bottle washer for Sugarpuff and delivering a prettily perfect high-tea each afternoon, and middle eastern inspired (and entirely delicious) pre-dinner canapés and drinks each evening, to arranging play dates with camels.
-As one does.
+He merrily hunts and gathers and indulges our every whim – from fetching fresh pomegranates and plums for Raffles and a bottle washer and delivering a prettily perfect high-tea each afternoon and middle eastern inspired (and entirely delicious) pre-dinner canapés and drinks each evening, right through to advising us on the perfect Muscat itinerary and play dates with camels.

 So attached do we become to our new friend that we fear we can no longer live without him and surreptitiously search for the best place to insert a microchip to ensure his lifelong loyalty.